hlydecker/are-you-wearing-a-mask/README.md

 ![Examples](content/examples.png)

 **Figure 1:** Fast and accurate predictions on images similar to the training dataset, as well as impressive performance on a range of images far outside the domain of the training dataset.
 This demonstrates that the model has effectively learned what a masked and unmasked face looks like, and is highly adaptable and robust when dealing with novel scenarios.
+Unfortnately, Bugs Bunny's face is sufficiently distinct that the model does not recognize it as a face.

 ## Abstract (for the WIP publication)